Using DC Current Shunts

 A DC current shunt is a specialized resistor used to measure high currents.
 The shunt is wired in series with a heavy load, such as a DC motor, battery charger, heater, plating bath or smelter pot line.
 A DC voltmeter is connected to the shunt in a 4-wire (Kelvin) configuration.
 The shunt has bolt holes orShunt Circuit studs for the heavy wires and small terminals for the meter connections.
 The meter leads don’t carry high current, so they are a finer gauge than used in the load circuit.
 The preferred location for the shunt is on the grounded side of the load.
 This minimizes the voltage present at the shunt and meter connections.

-Most shunts are made from manganin, an alloy that is 84% copper, 12% magnesium and 4% nickel.
+Most shunts are made from manganin, an alloy that is 84% copper, 12% manganese and 4% nickel.
 This material has an extremely low temperature coefficient of resistance, only 0.0015%/degC (15ppm/°C).
 For comparison, the TC of copper is 0.4%/°C. Shunts are specified for a 50mV, 75mV or 100mV drop at full-scale current.
 50mV shunts are generally preferred since they have lower power dissipation and therefore less self-heating.
 For continuous operation, manufacturers generally recommend that shunts be limited to less than 2/3 of the rated current.

 Shunt Installation